RackHD/docs/docs/introduction.rst

 In effect, RackHD combines open source tools with a declarative, event-based workflow engine.
 It is similar to Razor and Hanlon in that it sets up and boots a microkernal that can perform predefined tasks.
-However, it extends this model by adding remote agent that communicates with the workflow engine to *dynamically* determine the tasks to perform on the target machine, such as zero-ing out disks, interrogating the PCI bus, or resetting the IPMI settings through a hosts’s internal KCS channel.
+However, it extends this model by adding a remote agent that communicates with the workflow engine to *dynamically* determine the tasks to perform on the target machine, such as zero out disks, interrogate the PCI bus, or reset the IPMI settings through the hosts internal KCS channel.

 Along with this agent-to-workflow integration, RackHD optimizes the path for interrogating and gathering data.
 It leverages existing Linux tools and parses